skartik-sk/coreCensyx/README.md

-# 🤖 CoreNexus Twitter AI Agent
+# 🤖 CoreCensyx Twitter AI Agent

-CoreNexus is a **Web3-native AI Twitter bot** that analyzes Ethereum wallet addresses found in tweets and responds with an on-chain reputation score and legitimacy summary.
+CoreCensyx is a **Web3-native AI Twitter bot** that analyzes Ethereum wallet addresses found in tweets and responds with an on-chain reputation score and legitimacy summary.
 It leverages **Arbitrum Stylus (Rust)** smart contracts for storing verified scores and utilizes **GoogleGemini** for natural language explanations.

 ---